posativ/acrylamid/docs/filters.rst

 jinja2
 ------

-In addition to HTML templating you can also use `Jinja2
+In addition to HTML+jinja2 templating you can also use `Jinja2
 <http://jinja.pocoo.org/docs/>`_ in your postings, which may be useful when
 implementing a image gallery or other repeative tasks.